Accounting, Tax & CFO Support for Technology and SaaS Companies

 Canadian technology companies have access to significant tax planning opportunities through CCPC status, the small business deduction, and HoldCo structures, but only when the structure is maintained correctly.
 For founders planning a future exit, LCGE eligibility requires structural preparation that starts years before any transaction arrives.

-Your structure is reviewed against where the business is today and where it is going.
+What changes: Your structure is reviewed against where the business is today and where it is going.
 CCPC advantages are fully captured, founder shares are properly structured, and LCGE eligibility is protected well before any exit conversation becomes real.

 Expanding beyond Canada adds compliance complexity that most technology companies underestimate until they are already exposed.